 Thinking about Medical School?

 The path to becoming a physician is a long and rewarding one.
-Once a student determines that medicine might be in their future, we recommend that you come in and make an appointment with a PSA advisor.
-The advisor will be able to pick you up where you are, whether you are a freshman, junior, or former student, and determine what path is best for you in your pursuit of medicine.
+Once a student determines that medicine might be in their future, we recommend that you call 979-847-8938 and make an appointment with a PSA Pre-medical advisor.
+No matter where you are in your pre-medical journey, the advisor will be help you determine which path is best for you in your pursuit of medicine.

 Many applicants believe that medical schools want science majors or that certain programs prefer liberal arts, but honestly medical schools have no preference in what major you choose.
 They want you to choose a major that you enjoy and will do well in while completing the prerequisite course requirements.
 Texas A&M does not have a pre-medical academic track which is why you want to choose a major that leads to what you would select as an alternative career.